amatt06/IIT/README.md

 This project will be useful to the estimated five-million people who take part in recreational fishing in Australia Alone (Year Book Australia.
 2003).
 While the sizable market is one huge motivation for the project, the greater motivation comes from how useful this application could be, and how interesting I find the subject.

 ### Features

 One feature will be the ability of the smart assistant to assess various conditions to do with fishing, sourced from the web, and notify the user where the ideal spots are for various fish.
 It will also provide this information based on; the time of day, the water temperature, the tidal variances etc.

 Another feature will be the ability to see where volumes of fish are being caught, based on what other users have input into the system.
+This will utilize location services as well as user inputs to then gather masses of information about the fish and what areas they are in.
+This information will then be released back out to the users to help them locate ideal fishing spots near them, as well as what environments they should be looking for.

 ### Tools